sophgo/sophgo-doc/SG200X/Software_Developers_Manual/SG200x_Software_Developer's_Manual_en.md

 - oss: 3rd-party libraries.
 - ramdisk: Pre-built files for the minimal system.
 - u-boot-2021.10: U-Boot sources.
+- cvimath: A library of mathematical operations.
+- cvibuilder: The library for tpu cvimodel file define.
+- cviruntime: A library released as SDK for use to develop TPU application.
+- cvikernel: A library for TPU instruction generation, serving as assembly.
+- flatbuffers: 3rd-party open source libraries.
+- cnpy: A tool that provides c++ interface to read and write npy, npz data format
 - install: Artifact directory for built system images.

 # 2. Deploying the SDK